octosoft/octoscan-mac/README.md

 ### Standalone Invocation

-Copy the shellscript octoscan.py on a USB stick.
+Copy the shell script octoscan.py on a USB stick.
 On the target Mac, open Terminal and navigate to the mounted stick and call the scanner.

 ```sh
 $ cd /Volumes/MYSTICK